Suresh Bhargava

-Prof. Suresh Bhargava is an Indian-Australian academic and multidisciplinary scientist specializing in chemical engineering.
+Suresh Bhargava is an Indian-Australian academic and multidisciplinary scientist specializing in chemical engineering.
 He is a distinguished professor at the Royal Melbourne Institute of Technology (RMIT), the founding director of the Centre for Advanced Materials and Industrial Chemistry (CAMIC), and the current Dean of Research & Innovation (India) in the STEM College at RMIT University, Melbourne.
-Prof. Bhargava is a fellow of seven academies worldwide, including the Australian Academy of Technology and Engineering (FTSE), the Indian National Academy of Engineering (FNAE), the American Association for the Advancement of Science (FAAAS), the Royal Society of Chemistry (FRSC), the Royal Australian Chemical Institute (FRACI), the National Academy of Sciences, India (FNASI), and The World Academy of Sciences (FTWAS-UNESCO).
+Prof. Bhargava is a fellow of ten academies worldwide, including the European Academy of Sciences (FEurAsc), the National Academy of Inventors (FNAI), the Australian Academy of Technology and Engineering (FTSE), the Indian National Academy of Engineering (FNAE), the American Association for the Advancement of Science (FAAAS), the Royal Society of Chemistry (FRSC), the Royal Australian Chemical Institute (FRACI), the National Academy of Sciences, India (FNASI), and The World Academy of Sciences (FTWAS-UNESCO).
 In 2021, he joined The World Academy of Sciences-UNESCO, and in 2022, he was appointed a Member of the Order of Australia.

 Early life and education

-Prof. S.K.
 Bhargava was born and raised in Meerut, India.
-In 1972, he completed his master's degree and began his academic career as a chemistry lecturer at his alma mater, IP College Bulandshahr, Meerut University College.In 1979, he was the sole chemistry scholar selected from India for the Commonwealth Academic Scholarship, which enabled him to pursue his PhD under the guidance of E.W.
+In 1972, he completed his master's degree and began his academic career as a chemistry lecturer at his alma mater, IP College Bulandshahr, Meerut University College.
+In 1979, he was the sole chemistry scholar selected from India for the Commonwealth Academic Scholarship, which enabled him to pursue his PhD under the guidance of E.W.
 Abel at the University of Exeter.
-In 2009, he was honored with an honorary D.Sc. by Rajasthan University, with the award presented by the former President of India, Pratibha Patil, in recognition of his academic leadership and groundbreaking innovations in chemical technology.
+In 2009, he was honored with an honorary D.Sc. by Rajasthan University, with the award presented by the former president of India, Pratibha Patil, in recognition of his academic leadership and groundbreaking innovations in chemical technology.